 - Some of the lowest interest rates in the USA

 - Interest rate will never go up, even if you miss a payment

 - Pay loan off early anytime without a fee

 - Interest rate vs. APR is confusing and probably not needed.
 There should be just a single percentage for borrowers to consider.

-- Uploading or faxing documents can be tedious
+- Uploading or faxing documents to Prosper can be a hassle

 Obviously, the best-case scenario is never needing a loan at all.
-But if you do need a personal loan, you might as well get one with the lowest interest rate you can, like what Prosper offers.
+But if you do need a personal loan, you might as well get one with the lowest possible interest rate, like what Prosper can offer.
 To check your rate, click the link below.
-The entire process is just a minute or two.
+It takes just a minute or two.